ilyanikolaevsky/navmesh/README.md

 Also, the ``AddPolygons`` method could be updated to work with a timelimit and continue its work from the previous call (by splitting the loop on polygons).
 This way the caller may call this method on each frame and not loose fps. ``AddExternalPoints`` and ``GetPath`` should do nothing until ``AddPolygons`` has finished all the work.

-Finally, a routine to split non-convex polygons to a unity of several convex polygons should be provided.
+Finally, a routine to split non-convex polygons to a unity of several convex polygons should be implemented.